tbuckley/evals-pwa/README.md

 You don't need to know the format if you are just viewing it through the tool.
 But if you do want to process it for some reason, see below.

+The run tables offer features such as:

+- Showing test variables (ordered by their presence in the tests)
+- Toggling whether variable values for each test are displayed

 ```typescript
 interface Run {
 	version: 1;